b-marie/brittanyellichblog/content/content/6-code-reviews/index.md

 * Avoid strong or opinionated statements
 * Be empathetic.
 A lot of effort went into this change (probably)
 * Point out things that you like or things that you thought the author did well

+### Best Practices

+* Understand why your team does code reviews
+* Understand when the code review should occur
+* Understand who will be responsible for the code review
+* Know where to do the code review
+* Remember that the goal is to ship the code

 ## Learning Resources